Q: Can I use Olympus Dictaphones with Philips SpeechLive? A: YES !

 If you have ODMS Dictation Module installed you can continue to auto-download audio to the Dictation Trays when you connect the dictaphone.
 You would just need to select the folder on the local computer (or shared network drive) where you store that audio.
 By default, on your local drive, the audio is downloaded to folders under:

-Connection code is the link between the locally installed SpeechLive Upload Client and your SpeechLive Account.
-To get your code, login to SpeechLive tap the Gear icon and select “Automatic Upload”, as shown in our short video at the top of this post.
-You can then find your Authorisation Code to enter into the SpeechLive Upload Client:
+Connection code is the link between the locally installed Philips SpeechLive Upload Client and your Philips SpeechLive Account.
+To get your code, login to Philips SpeechLive tap the Gear icon and select “Automatic Upload”, as shown in our short video at the top of this post.
+You can then find your Authorisation Code to enter into the Philips SpeechLive Upload Client: